bjaider/bjaider/README.md

 Skills: REACT / NEXT JS / VUE JS / HTML / CSS / JS

-- 🔭 I’m currently working on ITGlobers
+- 🔭 I’m currently working on Lean Tech
 - 🌱 I’m currently learning Svelte and Flutter
 - 💬 Ask me about Colombia and its culture
-- 📫 How to reach me: bjaider@uninorte.edu.co
+- 📫 How to reach me: bjaider97@gmail.com